Who we are

 This section provides communication services, disseminating information about EU climate policies and raising public awareness of climate change and its impacts.
-It is also in charge of the management of the external websites of DG CLIMA and Commissioner for Climate Action Connie Hedegaard as well as of the EU Climate Action social media channels.
+It is also in charge of the management of the external websites of DG CLIMA and the Commissioner for Climate Action Connie Hedegaard as well as of the EU Climate Action social media channels.

 003 - Administrative & legal support, liaison with SRD